Norman McLeod (minister): Nova Scotia

 July 1817 Norman went alone to board the barque Frances Ann and set sail for the town of Pictou on the north coast of Nova Scotia.
-There was already a thriving Highland community there, mostly emigrants from Sutherland and Rosshire.
+There was already a thriving Highland community there, mostly emigrants from Sutherland and Ross-shire.
 His family and close relatives came the next year.

 Three different warring sects of Presbyterian were in Pictou under four ministers, and Norman drew people away from them all.
 Here he preached the Word, 'pure and incorrupted', as God intended.
 As his fame spread, his followers were dubbed Normanites.
 Norman was sued for libel by one of the ministers, Donald Fraser and the fine was 250 pounds.
 His friends and relatives coming from Scotland could not find land to settle next to each other.
 Some were fishermen and ship builders and traders and in 1819 they set out on the Ark to investigate St. Ann's as Cape Breton had lots of available land, and St. Ann's Bay was one of the best harbours on the East Coast.
 They built a 17-ton small schooner, the Ark, and with a crew of seven of his supporters—all seamen—went to St. Ann's Bay and claimed land there before returning to Pictou, where Norman faced his libel suit.
 They returned with families in seven small boats, including the Ark, on May 20, 1820, and were soon followed by 80 others from Pictou and direct from Scotland.

 Norman did go to Western New York, near Ohio, the next year 1821 investigating the possibilities of ordination and it is possible that the original purpose was to drop Norman off at Halifax on the original Ark trip—where he would find a boat to Boston or New York and go overland to Ohio while the others cleared land etc. This may be how this Ohio story may have started.
 It would have been impossible to take that schooner up the Mississippi, and these men, being mariners, would have known that.
 Many ships from the Caribbean came to Pictou .The people writing about the story knew nothing about this.